wanchain/iwan-js-sdk/README.md

 ```bash
 apiClient.close();
 ```
-If you do not plan to hava iWan SDK connnect to iWan RPC server, you can also initialize websocket to connect to, for more infomations, please see the docment [iWan RPC API](https://iwan.wanchain.org/static/apidoc/docs.html).
+If you do not plan to hava iWan SDK connnect to iWan RPC server, you can also initialize websockets to connect to, for more infomations, please see the docment [iWan RPC API](https://iwan.wanchain.org/static/apidoc/docs.html).
 We strongly recommend the use of iWan SDK.

 ### Detail about `option`
 The SDK object can accept `option` object, you can use it like above.

 - `option` {Object}
-  - `url` {String}  The host IP where to connect the iWan RPC server, default is 'api.wanchain.org'.
+  - `url` {String}  The host URL where to connect the iWan RPC server, default is 'api.wanchain.org'.
   - `port` {Number} The port where to connect the iWan RPC server, default is 443.
   - `flag` {String} The type to connect the iWan RPC server, default is 'ws'.
   - `version` {String} The verion to connect the iWan RPC server, default is 'v3'.